codeplea/genann/README.md

 #Genann

-Genann is a very minimal library for training and using feedforward artificial neural networks (ANN) in C. Its primary focus is on being simple, fast, and hackable.
+Genann is a minimal, but well tested and documented, library for training and using feedforward artificial neural networks (ANN) in C. Its primary focus is on being simple, fast, reliable, and hackable.
 It achieves this by providing only the necessary functions and little extra.

 ##Features